SalakariK/SalakariK/README.md

 - 🌱 I’m currently learning everything of computer technology

-I work as a lecturer at a vocational school in Pori.
+I work as a lecturer at a vocational school in Pori, Finland.
 I teach installation and maintenance of linux and unix workstations, both in physical and virtual environments, e.g. Oracle VirtualBox and ProxMox.
 I also teach internet technology programming, i.e. full stack coding.

 I test everything first and then give instructions to the students.
 When the students do tasks according to the instructions, I go to help and advise them.